maximilianpfau/pfaulab/content/authors/admin/_index.md

 ---

 Maximilian Pfau earned his Medical Degree from Heidelberg University, Germany.
 During this time, he conducted basic science biochemistry research in Prof. Söllner’s lab.
 Following graduation and a short-term research fellowship at the Doheny Eye Institute, UCLA, he entered the ophthalmology residency program at the University of Bonn, Germany.
-Subsequently, Dr. Pfau pursed postdoctoral training in AI-based image analysis in Prof. Rubin’s lab at Stanford University, and in psychophysics and electrophysiology in Dr. Jeffrey’s lab at the National Eye Institute.
+Subsequently, Dr. Pfau pursued postdoctoral training in AI-based image analysis in Prof. Rubin’s lab at Stanford University, and in psychophysics and electrophysiology in Dr. Jeffrey’s lab at the National Eye Institute.